 Here are the US requirements.

-What Vaccines Do I Need to Visit Thailand for a Honeymoon?
+What Vaccines Do I Need to Visit?

 According to the CDC, be sure you’re up to date with your routine vaccines, including a flu shot.
 In addition, they recommend that most travelers receive Hepatitis A and Typhoid vaccines.